 Our old friend Panos Seitanidis has been a member of the Greek F1 commentating team for 15 years, working with the biggest national TV networks and numerous other media outlets as one of the leading Formula 1 journalists in his country.
 Today “Seitan F1” (his fan-given nickname on social media) shares a typical F1 race day with the Paddock magazine.

 07:45.
-Usually on Greek free-to-air TV, we cover just a couple of Formula 1 races per season from the circuit, all the rest are being broadcasted from the network’s studios.
+Usually, on Greek free-to-air TV, we cover just a couple of Formula 1 races per season from the circuit, all the rest are being broadcasted from the network’s studios.
 So for the past 15 years, my typical race day would involve commentating from Athens, Greece.
 Either way, the luxury of sleeping is limited, but who needs sleep when your job is about the most… awakening sport in the world!

 08:15-08:45.
 After a small breakfast, it’s web and social media time.
-It’s an area that I’ve heavily invested through the years, having achieved to create a fan base of dedicated petrol-heads – an “F1 Fans in Greece” community with thousands of members who meet every now and then to discuss their favourite sport and have even created a special kart championship!
+It’s an area that I’ve heavily invested through the years, has achieved to create a fan base of dedicated petrol-heads – an “F1 Fans in Greece” community with thousands of members who meet every now and then to discuss their favourite sport and have even created a special kart championship!

 09:00.
 After I kiss from my 4-year-old daughter, I’m ready to rock and roll!
-Unfortunately, the TV studios are located on the other side of Attica County.
+Unfortunately, TV studios are located on the other side of Attica County.
 Luckily, Sundays ensure that there isn’t much traffic.

 09:30.
 As far as the F1 TV Show is concerned, I always had… multiple tasks, to put it gently.
 Like the few Spartans, we have only a handful of people for the whole TV show.
 So having already translated all the quotes and incorporated subtitles on most of the edited stories the days before, created the action-music clips, race previews, tributes, etc., I have to go through every edited minute for the last check.